slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 9. check `e2` flag you will see inside `/Account/Logout` page, it calls `await HttpContext.SignOutAsync()` which clear out user-idp cookie, i.e clear user session

-**!!!!!!!!!!!!!!!!Question: what if user-to-client cookie is still valid while access token expired? users are not supporsed to be active state while he can still sign in clientApp, sound weird or AuthenticationTicket created by client, the expire is set to match token expiry?**
+**!!!!!!!!!!!!!!!!Question: what if user-to-client cookie is still valid while access token expired? users are not supporsed to be active state while he can still sign in clientApp, also how idp reconginize access token and associate it with user?**

+10. Send requests to API with access token.
+API's `User`'s `ClaimsPrincipal` is constructed by `JwtBearerHandler` based on the access token

 =========================================================================
-Before `JsonWebTokenHandler.DefaultInboundClaimTypeMap.Clear()`
+Before `JsonWebTokenHandler.DefaultInboundClaimTypeMap.Clear()`  (check jcm flag)

 ```C#
 /*